andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

   a_1:\space\alpha_t = 1\space\space\space\beta_t=5\space\space\space\hat{r}(a_1)=0.63\space\space\space\mu_1=0.1\\a_2:\space\alpha_t = 6\space\space\space\beta_t=4\space\space\space\hat{r}(a_2)=0.35\space\space\space\mu_2=0.5\\a_3:\space\alpha_t = 11\space\space\space\beta_t=23\space\space\space\hat{r}(a_3)=0.16\space\space\space\mu_3=0.3\\a_4:\space\alpha_t = 12\space\space\space\beta_t=25\space\space\space\hat{r}(a_4)=0.22\space\space\space\mu_4=0.2\\a_5:\space\alpha_t = 38\space\space\space\beta_t=21\space\space\space\hat{r}(a_5)=0.7\space\space\space\mu_5=0.6
   $$

-  - *How much pseudo-regret the $TS​$ algorithm accumulated so far, assuming we started from uniform $Beta(1,1)​$ priors?*
+    - *How much pseudo-regret the $TS$ algorithm accumulated so far, assuming we started from uniform $Beta(1,1)$ priors?*

     - *Which one of the previous posteriors is the most peaked one?*

     - *What would $UCB1$ have chosen for the next round?
 Assume $Bernoulli$ rewards and that in the Bayesian setting we started from uniform ​$Beta(1,1)$ priors?*

 ## Interesting Articles